msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 }
 {% endhighlight %}

-`UserDao` is the JDBI interface where you just define your application logic.
+`UserDao` is the JDBI interface where you define your application logic.
 You can read JDBI specific details from [http://jdbi.org](http://jdbi.org).
 {% highlight java %}
 public interface UserDao{